stbachmann/xjson/README.md

     // Process any errors
     if(json->error)
     {
-        // Print error or some other means
+        // Print error or handle in some other way
     }
 }
 ```